 A single-piece mold works when the object has no undercuts — geometry that would trap the mold material and prevent it from releasing cleanly.
 The moment your part has overhangs, holes, or complex 3D geometry that wraps around itself, a single-piece mold can’t release without tearing.

 Multi-part molds solve this by splitting the mold into two or more sections that separate along parting lines, releasing the cast part without distortion.
-Designing those parting lines is one of the key skills in mold making — a well-placed parting line is invisible on the finished part; a poorly placed one leaves a seam that requires significant cleanup.
+Designing those parting lines is one of the key skills in mold making — a well-placed parting line is invisible on the finished part; a poorly placed one leaves a seam that requires significant cleanup, or worse, locks the master inside the mold.

-Our molding and casting services span the full range of materials and applications — from architectural plaster to fiberglass production parts.
-If you’re working on a project that involves reproducing an existing shape or producing multiple copies of a custom design, get in touch and we’ll help you figure out the right mold and material combination.
+Our molding and casting services span the full range of materials and applications covered above — from museum-grade architectural reproduction to small-batch automotive and production parts.
+If you’re working on a project that involves reproducing an existing shape or producing multiple copies of a custom design, get in touch or call us at 718-557-9578, and we’ll help you figure out the right mold and material combination for the job — and whether casting is actually the right process at all, or whether CNC routing or 3D printing would get you there faster.